South Korea’s president declares emergency martial law

 President Yoon Suk Yeol said on Tuesday that he will rebuild a free and democratic country through the martial law.

-“To safeguard a liberal South Korea from the threats posed by North Korea’s communist forces and to eliminate anti-state elements… I hereby declare emergency martial law,” Yoon said in a live televised address to the nation.
+“To safeguard a liberal South Korea from the threats posed by North Korea’s communist forces and to eliminate anti-state elements… I hereby declare emergency martial law,” Yoon said in a live televised address.

+“This is an unavoidable measure to ensure the freedom and safety of the people and guarantee the sustainability of the nation against the unrest stirred by these subversive, anti-state elements.”

+Leader of the ruling conservative People Power Party, Han Dong-hoon, said “the declaration of martial law is wrong”, adding that he would “oppose the declaration of martial law alongside the people”.

+The liberal opposition Democratic Party has reportedly called for an emergency meeting following Yoon’s announcement.

-Yoon since taking office in 2022 had struggled to push his agendas against an opposition-controlled parliament.
+Since taking office in 2022, Yoon has struggled to push his agendas against an opposition-controlled parliament.

+The People Power Party had been locked in an impasse with the Democratic Party over next year’s budget bill.

+“The National Assembly has also completely cut budgets essential for national operations, drug crime prevention, and public safety, undermining the core functions of the state,” the president added.
+“This has left our citizens in a state of chaos, with the nation becoming a haven for drugs and public safety collapsing.”

 More to come…